BFavier/Pygmalion/README.md

 * The **learning_rate** attribute is the learning rate used during training.

-* If the **batch_length** parameter is not None, the data are shuffled and cut in batches of at most **batch_length** observations at each epoch.
+* If the **batch_size** parameter is not None, the data are shuffled and cut in batches of at most **batch_size** observations at each epoch.
 This is necessary to train big models on limited GPU memory.

 * The **L1**/**L2** attribute is the L1/L2 regularization factor used during training.